Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Results

-Following \cite{DBLP:journals/corr/abs-2105-03761}, we designed a user study to measure the quality of the generated NLEs.
-We make sure that the human annotators are able to solve the predictive task before they evaluate the NLEs.
-For each NLE, we ask: \textit{Given the input, does the explanation justify the answer?} and provide four options: Yes, Weak-Yes, Weak-No, and No. We report the e-ViL score from \cite{DBLP:journals/corr/abs-2105-03761} combining results for each option.
-We only consider NLEs for correct predictions and collect 250 random such examples for each model and each dataset.
-Finally, for each of the datasets, ComVE, e-SNLI, COSe, e-SNLI-VE, and VCR, the inter-annotator agreement \cite{cohen1960coefficient} was 0.72, 0.76, 0.79, 0.81, and 0.74, respectively.
+\newpara{Human Evaluation of NLEs.} Following \citet{kayser21}, we asked human annotators to measure the quality of the generated NLEs.
+For each NLE, we asked: \textit{Given the input, does the explanation justify the answer?} and provide four options: Yes, Weak-Yes, Weak-No, and No. We report the e-ViL score from \cite{kayser21} combining results for each option with a weight of $1$, $\frac{2}{2}$, $\frac{1}{3}$, and $0$ respectively.
+We only evaluate NLEs for correct predictions and collect 250 random such examples for each model and each dataset.
+More details are in \Cref{sec:ap_human}.

-For NL tasks, \autoref{tab:nl} shows that \ours{}~is clearly preferred over the previous SOTA models.
-Similar to the trend in automatic metrics, \ours{}~without knowledge selection shows large drops, which indicates that the knowledge selection has positive effects on the quality of the NLEs.
-While Neg-Heu for ComVE gets higher eViL score as compared to other baselines, the NLEs are (as expected) rated far more trivial than those from other models by humans (15\% vs.~3\% for \ours{}).
+For NL tasks, \autoref{tab:nl} shows that humans also rated the NLEs from \ours{}~far better than those from the previous SOTA models.
+Again, \ours{}~without knowledge selection shows large drops, which indicates that the knowledge selection step has positive effects on the quality of the NLEs.

-For VL tasks, NLEs from previous SOTA models were rated far lower than gold references, indicating an even bigger need for improvement.
-We observe substantial gains for NLEs from \ours{}~as compared to competitive models that already use external commonsense knowledge, such as RVT \cite{DBLP:conf/emnlp/MarasovicBPBSC20}.
-This strengthens our hypothesis that commonsense knowledge about rationales plays an important role in our framework.
+For VL tasks, NLEs from previous SOTA models were rated far lower than ground truths, indicating an even bigger need for improvement.
+We observe substantial gains for \ours{}, even when compared to competitive models that already use external knowledge, such as RVT \cite{DBLP:conf/emnlp/MarasovicBPBSC20}.

-\newpara{Error analysis.} \Cref{fig:error} summarizes the main drawbacks of generated NLEs (in average) across models and datasets.
-As main observation, we see that adding commonsense knowledge and knowledge selection in \ours{}~gradually make NLEs more comprehensive and more relevant to the input.
-While \ours{}+ wins over all other models across all datasets, human judges often found them too verbose due the presence of supporting knowledge snippets, which might repeat information from the generated NLEs.
+Often NLEs generated by \ours~are longer than those from the baselines, since they are rich in background knowledge.
+In the human evaluation sample for e-SNLI, we found that 73\% of NLEs from \ours~are longer (at least by a token) compared to NLEs from WT5.
+However, we find that for \ours{}, length is loosely correlated with the e-ViL score with a Pearson's correlation score of 0.21.
+This correlation is similar (0.17) for NLEs from WT5.
+We also find similarly low correlations (0.13, 0.24, 0.14, and 0.20) between length and e-ViL score for ComVE, COSe, e-SNLI-VE, and VCR, respectively, which indicates that NLE length did not act as a confounding factor during human evaluation.